Amplify Awards

 The First Nations Technology Council invites partners to support the Amplify Awards and play a meaningful role in advancing Indigenous innovation and digital leadership.
 Sponsorship is an opportunity to align your organization with Indigenous-led excellence in technology while demonstrating a commitment to equity, inclusion, and community-driven progress.

-By sponsoring the Amplify Awards, you help amplify Indigenous voices, celebrate achievement, and invest in a more inclusive and resilient technology ecosystem.
+By sponsoring the Amplify Awards, you help highlight Indigenous ingenuity, celebrate achievement, and invest in a more inclusive and resilient technology ecosystem.
 Your partnership directly supports the recognition of leaders and communities whose work is shaping the future of Indigenous innovation in British Columbia.

 Subscribe TODAY will be the first to receive updates on: